-Popular Dannevirke restaurant The Barrelhouse was burning.
-A plumber driving past saved it
+Dannevirke restaurant The Barrelhouse on fire, plumber saves it

 Howell said he pulled up outside The Barrelhouse and started bashing on the door of the bottlestore, hoping owner Rod Greenwood was inside.

-"I didn't get any response so jumped over the spiked fence between the bank and the restaurant, that slowed me down a bit, I was very careful.
+"I didn't get any response so jumped over the spiked fence between the bank and the restaurant - that slowed me down a bit - I was very careful.
 Rod then just happened to come through the door.

 "I yelled at him that his building was on fire.
 I was able to get inside, grab a ladder and have a look at how bad the fire was."